beopuppy/simplePHPPages/readme.md

 # SimplePHPPages
 This project provides simple and basic concepts for PHP pages with no dependencies.
 It includes ideas and samples for routing, pages, themes, layouts, components and portals.

+This project does not include a separate templating engine because PHP already provides everything you need.

 ## Test setup with Docker
 I have created a little Docker test setup.